AdrianaRego/ShortCourseBioinformatics_BB4F/README.md

  + Check here the installation instructions for [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE/wiki/01.-Installing-and-Running-BiG-SCAPE).

-+ Check here the installation instructions for CORASON.
++ Check below the installation instructions for CORASON:

 Check if you already have curl installed.
 You  can do so by typing `curl` in your terminal.